Events

 - Nettle soup (my favourite version!)

-- Wild greens and beans Tuscan inspired stew
+- Tuscan-inspired wild greens & beans stew

-- Foraged salad
+- Foraged seasonal salad

-- Energy balls with a wild twist!
+- Energy balls with a wild twist

-- Cleansing and supportive herbal teas
+- Cleansing and supportive herbal teas throughout the day

 Feedback from previous events: